-Included are two relays, a power relay and fuel pump relay.
-These relays are of the same design and can be used for either application.
-The power relay is used to ensure proper voltage is supplied to your system so as not to tax the current wiring of the vehicle with undue voltage requirements.
-The power relay connects to Ign.
+Included also is a power relay.
+This relay is used to ensure proper voltage is supplied to your system on any vehicle.
+Some vehicles have insufficient wiring to operate a fuel injection system.
+This relay connects to Ign.
 1 feed to power up the relay (pink wire you connected above), and the input to the relay is battery powered.
 This battery lead is labeled and can be attached directly to the battery, the starter solenoid, or any other appropriate full time 12-volt supply.
 We have included a length of wire long enough to choose your own connection option.
-Insure that the main fuse circuit protection is installed between the battery power source and the red battery wire.
-A low temperature solder connector is also provided to provide a secure and sealed connection.
-The fuel pump relay is controlled by the ECM and no connections are required except for the power wire to the fuel pump itself.

-An ALDL connector is another extension of the harness mounted inside of the vehicle or enclosure.
+An ALDL connector is another extension of the harness mounted inside of the vehicle.
 This connector is a two-row rectangular connector with mounting tabs on it.
-This is usually mounted under the dash and available for diagnostics and scan tool hook up.
+This is usually mounted under the dash, and available for diagnostics and scan tool hook up.
 This can be hooked up to a GM scan tool to monitor the sensors and retrieve trouble codes.
 You can use a late 80's or early 90's GM TBI definition for proper operation.
 For some scan tools enter VIN 10th "L" 3rd "C" 8th "K".
-Your ECM is identified with the scan tool codes required for your application.

 A wire is also provided which is connected to a check engine light.
 This light can be mounted in the dash, use an empty "idiot light" socket in the instrument panel, or mounted in a small bracket under the dash.
 It should be mounted in an area noticeable in case of any malfunctions.
-De-icer applications typically choose to mount the ALDL connector and the check engine light inside the control box.
-This allows for diagnostics and troubleshooting for the technicians only.
 The wire from the ECM is the ground for the light.
 When a fault exists, or the system is in diagnostic mode, or the engine is not running with the key on, the light is illuminated.
 The other side of the light requires a 12v ignition feed that you need to supply from the fuse box, or other source.